stoyky/stoyky.github.io/content/blog/melee_tracing_ue5/index.md

 We get references to the *FX_weapon_base* and *FX_weapon_tip* sockets that are already present in the character skeletal mesh of the Kwang character.
 This determines between which two points we want to start tracing.
-We need this so that the line traces to precisely follow the motion of the melee weapon.
+We need this so that the line traces precisely follow the motion of the melee weapon.
-We push the first vectors for tracing so that at least a single trace is made.
+We push the first vector for tracing so that at least a single trace is made.
+The MeleeVectorDirection is normalized so that we can determine the direction of the vectors between the base and the tip of the weapon to trace between.
 ```C
 		TArray<FVector> MeleeTrace;
 		FVector MeleeTraceBottom = GetMesh()->GetSocketLocation("FX_weapon_base");